Answers to the most frequent questions about different types of radiation therapy

 radiotherapy, irradiation or X-ray therapy.

 Radiation therapy has been used since the early 1900s to treat cancer.
-In some cases, radiation therapy is used alone to kill cancer cells.
+In some cases, it’s is used alone to kill cancer cells.
 However, radiation therapy is most commonly used along with surgery and/or chemotherapy.

 The decision to include radiation therapy in your treatment plan was made based on many unique factors, including the size and type of your tumor, genetic, health history, and personal health goals.
 At Rocky Mountain Cancer Centers, all treatment plans — including those that include various types of radiation therapy — are created based on proven medical research and national standards of care.